 Kodak Smile Instant Digital Printer

-Printing on 2 x 3-inch Zink paper, the is an easy-to-use, compact mobile printer.
-With a unique slide-open design, the device literally has no buttons, which makes the printer both sleek-looking and simple to use.
-You can use Bluetooth or the Kodak Smile app to send photos to the mobile printer.
+The Kodak Smile Instant Printer is an easy-to-use, compact mobile printer that lets you print on 2 x 3-inch Zink paper.
+There are no buttons on the device’s unique slide-open design, so the printer is sleek-looking and straightforward to use.
+Since there are no buttons, you’ll have to use Bluetooth or download the Kodak Smile app to send photos to print.
 The Kodak Smile app comes with basic editing features, and you can use it to create an augmented reality video the app will play when you scan a print, just like with the Lifeprint.
-Not being able to print larger photos might be a drawback, but you will end up spending less on paper refills.
+Not being able to print larger photos is a slight drawback, but you’ll spend less on paper refills.